 The 8 mm advanced pellets are already conveniently sized, dry, and, as far as testing over the last three years has shown, remain hydrophobic and do not freeze into aggregates.

 Inside the boiler house, the fuel is distributed into one of ﬁve coal hoppers that are capable of holding up to 800 m3 each.

 As the material is already dry and energy-rich we don’t need to have big volumes inside.
 Under normal operations we expect to be loading in 250 m3 batches, said Steve.

 The chutes are lined to avoid static build-up and the hoppers have what was referred to as “steam inerting” installed.

-– The particle size, air volume, temperature and velocity into the boiler will depend on the energy content of your fuel, the moisture content and your boiler conﬁguration.
-The pellet needs to be durable enough to minimise dust and ﬁnes during handling and transportation yet not too hard that it takes a lot of energy to grind to the desired particle size, explained Carlson.
+The particle size, air volume, temperature, and velocity into the boiler will depend on the energy content of your fuel, the moisture content, and your boiler conﬁguration.
+The pellet needs to be durable enough to minimize dust and ﬁnes during handling and transportation yet not too hard that it takes a lot of energy to grind to the desired particle size, explained Carlson.